The Merchant's Guild

 Phys Rep: Make sure your cashbox has a trap + lock phys rep. This can be provided by the Guild or by yourself, but it must telegraph all relevant information to a would-be thief.
 Additional signage may help, but is optional.

-Mana Font: When the Owner hits their Minimum Working Time at an event, they can choose to gain back 100% of their mana for use immediately in creating scrolls and potions to be sold.
+Mana Font: When the Worker hits their Minimum Working Time at an event, they can choose to gain back 100% of their mana for use immediately in creating scrolls and potions to be sold.
 These bonus scrolls and potions must be sold at the stand at the standard price of the Service and not to Owners, Operators, or Apprentices.
-You may take this multiple times, each applying to a different Owner.
+You may take this multiple times, each applying to a different Worker.

 Merchant Emissary: You may strategically move your Headquarters.
 Apply this Perk last this Season.
 You create an emissary sent to found your new HQ, which is represented as an Adventuring Party on the Map, following the rules of movement (6 movement points per turn), except that it cannot claim hexes.
 However, the emissary benefits from your other Perks.